 - Medical supplies, medications, and equipment related to hospice diagnosis

 - 24-hour access to clinical staff, including weekends and holidays

 Legacy Hospice of the Piedmont is licensed by the Virginia Department of Health and Medicare Certified.

-Serves all of Pittsylvania county and parts of Halifax, Henry, and Campbell counties.
+Serves all of Danville/Pittsylvania County and Martinsville/Henry County and parts of Halifax and Campbell counties.